A lower bound for the curvature integral under an upper curvature bound: Introduction

 \begin{thm}[Petrunin \cite{Pet:int}] Let $M$ be an $n$-dimensional Riemannian manifold with sectional curvature $\ge-1$ and diameter $\le D$.
 Then we have

-where $C(n,D)$ is a constant depending only on $n$ and $D$. \end{thm}
+where $C(n,D)$ is a (positive) constant depending only on $n$ and $D$. \end{thm}

-Consequently, in both cases we obtain uniform $L^1$ bounds on scalar curvature.
-Our proof parallels Petrunin's one: both rely heavily on the convergence theory of Riemannian manifolds with one-sided curvature bounds, especially its rescaling techniques.
-The parallel structure of the proofs comes from that of the limit spaces, i.e., Alexandrov spaces and GCBA spaces (see below).
+Our proof parallels (and owes much to) Petrunin's one: both rely on the convergence theory of Riemannian manifolds with one-sided curvature bounds, especially its rescaling techniques.
+The parallel structure of the proofs comes from that of the limit spaces, i.e., Alexandrov spaces and GCBA spaces (see Section \ref{sec:ad} below).

-Note that in Theorem \ref{thm:main} neither the injectivity radius bound nor the volume bound can be dropped.
-In either case, one can construct a surface of genus $g$ satisfying any other bound, but the Gauss-Bonnet theorem tells us that its total scalar curvature is $4\pi(2-2g)$, where $g$ may go to infinity.
+In Theorem \ref{thm:main}, neither the injectivity radius bound nor the volume bound can be dropped.
+In either case, one can construct a surface of genus $g$ satisfying any other bound, but the Gauss-Bonnet theorem tells us that its total scalar curvature is $4\pi(2-2g)$, which goes to $-\infty$ as $g\to\infty$.
+For example, a connected sum of flat tori getting smaller and smaller admits upper bounds on curvature and volume, but no lower bound on injectivity radius.